Code-Institute-Submissions/chef_mate/README.md

 ChefMate is a service that allows its users to have cooking lessons with highly skilled chefs.
 The lessons conveniently take place at the user's kitchen, via a smartphone or laptop, so the service is remote and global.

-The goal of this fictional company is to have a webpage that provides clear and consise information regarding the service it provides.
+The goal of this fictional company is to have a webpage that provides clear and consise information regarding the service it provides, and also allow users to register and pay for their lessons.

 # UX